Wound Care University

 Feb 26, 2020

 Now, a little bit about me now!
 I will keep it short because I know you are here for the juicy wound healing content, which trust me IS FORTHCOMING COMING.
 I am Chelsea Thompson, Director of Education for Wound Care University and I have been working in wound care and hyperbaric medicine for a decade!
 I started with WoundCentrics in 2011 after a short firefighting and EMS career and can say I have truly found my passion in wound care.
 I am currently serving as the Director of Hyperbaric Safety and Education and facilitate and lecture in a 40-hour UHMS (Undersea and Hyperbaric Medical Society) approved Hyperbaric Introductory Course.
-Now, for our first post let us just chat about what wound care is and why wound healing is so wonderful.

 Wound care involves every stage of wound management.
 This includes diagnosing wound types, considering factors that affect wound healing, and the proper treatments for wound management.
 Once the wound is diagnosed and all factors are considered, the treatment facility and the specialist can determine the best treatment options.
 We see many wounds daily in our clinics, ranging from diabetic foot wounds to soft tissue radionecrosis.
 Note that each type of wound will get its own post in the coming months!